ntemposd/my-website/content/docs/leisure/devit/index.md

 ## About DEVit

-DEVit was a community driven Web Development Conference started in 2015 at Thessaloniki, Greece.
-It has been known for its top speaking talent, developers who were on the edge of technology frontiers and its diverse mix of attendees.
-DEVit was back in the days a defacto yearly meeting point of all seasoned web development professionals in Greece and the Balkans.
+DEVit has been a community driven Web Development Conference in Thessaloniki, Greece.
+Started back in 2015 DEVit is known for its top speaking talent, the advanced workshops on all trending web technologies and its diverse mix of attendees.
+DEVit has been the defacto yearly meeting-point of all seasoned web development professionals in Greece.

 ## My role at DEVit

-DEVit has been a non-profit conference powered by SKGTECH NGO and is organized by volunteers.
-All members ___

-proceeds are used to bringing top-tier speakers and organizing advanced workshops on all trending web technologies.
+DEVit has been organized by a team of 30+ volunteers and powered by SKGTECH NGO, all members were working remotely throughout the year and getting together the days before the event for preparing the ground and drinking :beers:.
+Being part of such an exceptional 30 people diverse team for 5 consecutive years is a story worth telling to anyone.
+Apart from being the Board Member at SKGTECH my works at DEVit included

+* Project & Marketing Management
+* Financial Operations
+* Ticketing Administration

 ## DEVit moments

-Part of a 30 volunteers team for 5 consecutive years

 {{< img src="devit-1.jpg" alt="using-a-photo-booth" caption="<em>Squad Image</em>" class="border-0" >}}